 Skip to main content

-Free Roof Waste Factor Chart & Calculator: Estimate Costs & Materials
+Roof Waste Factor Chart & Calculator

 Using the wrong roofing material waste percentage will either kill your profit margin or leave your crew short on materials.
 Every roofing system—from asphalt shingles to standing seam metal—behaves differently when cut.
 Use our roof waste factor chart to determine your starting percentage, then calculate your exact square footage uplift below.